spotify/SPTDataLoader/README.md

 What we are doing here is using an implementation of an authoriser to funnel all the requests created by this factory into these authorisers.

 ### Creating the SPTDataLoader
 Your app should create an SPTDataLoader object per view that wants to make requests (e.g. it is best not too share these between classes).
-This is so when your view model is deallocated the requests made by your view model will also cancel.
+This is so when your view model is deallocated the requests made by your view model will also be cancelled.
 ```objc
 SPTDataLoader *dataLoader = [self.oauthFactory createDataLoader];
 ```